-All requests for training should be sent to your assigned Grant Program Support Coordinator, and must originate with the local program administrator or designee.
+Training is currently available through the AdultEdGo Blackboard LMS.
 Local programs are responsible for providing a new Test Administrator Guide for each training participant.
 OAE does not provide these materials.

 How can I get started using BEST Plus Version 2.0?